Skip to main content

 OutSwimming Cancer

-OutSwimming Cancer is run by Chesterfield Borough Council and funded by Weston Park Cancer Charity.
-It provides free swimming sessions for people living with or beyond cancer.
+OutSwimming Cancer is run by Chesterfield Borough Council and provides free swimming sessions for people living with or beyond cancer.

 The difference it makes